areumb/hatespeech-offensive/README.md

 # Modeling Offensive Language as a Distinct Class for Hate Speech Detection
-This repository belongs to the Master's Thesis Project, "Modeling Offensive Language as a Distinct Class for Hate Speech Detection" by Areum Kim, supervised by Dr. Antske Fokkens and Dr. Hennie van der Vliet.
+This repository is part of my master's thesis project,"Modeling Offensive Language as a Distinct Class for Hate Speech Detection" (Kim, 2025), supervised by Dr. Antske Fokkens and Dr. Hennie van der Vliet.
 The project explored how modeling offensive (but not hateful) language as a distinct class impacts the task of detection of hate speech.
 Using a ternary classification scheme (Hateful, Offensive, Clean), I evaluated a RoBERTa-base model in the full three-class setup and in binary variants where two classes are merged or the offensive class is removed (Hate vs. Non-hate, Non-clean vs. Clean, and Hate vs. Clean).

 # HateCheck-XR
 In the project, to probe model behavior beyond set-internal performance, I revised both **HateCheck** [(Röttger et al., 2021)](https://aclanthology.org/2021.acl-long.4/) and an existing extension by [Khurana et al. (2025)](https://arxiv.org/abs/2410.15911), aligning them with the ternary system by re-annotating them and correcting errors present in the extension.
 The resulting dataset, **HateCheck-XR**, is available in this repository, under "dataset" in a csv format.